 Total time: 5 minutes or less.

 The most complicated step will be chopping the ham.
-Seriously.
+Seriously, this recipe is just that easy.

 Prepare the creamy ham filling.
 Then, pour the filling into a casserole dish for you to store in the fridge.
 It needs to cool down and get COLD.